tc39/proposal-record-tuple/README.md

-# Constant Value Types
+# Record/Tuple Value Types

-ECMAScript proposal for constant and value types (also known as immutable types).
+ECMAScript proposal for the Record and Tuple value types (also known as immutable types).

 **Authors:**